chripiermarini/Physics_informed_machine_learning/README.md

         └── plot_test_0_00001001.png
 ```

-Then configuration of this test run is in the file `./conf/spring_test.yaml`.
+The configuration for this test run is in the file `./conf/spring_test.yaml`.
 Other config files are also in the `./conf/` directory.

 ### Run experiments in the paper
 ```
 python3 run.py
 ```
-You may modify the settings in the top lines of `run.py` to run experiments for a specific problem, an algorithm, or a learning rate.
+You may modify the settings in the top lines of `run.py` to run experiments for a specific problem, algorithm, or learning rate.